 I have a friend whom, despite her many outstanding qualities, will derail a social gathering by talking about herself the entire night without directing a single question to anyone else around the table.
 She dominates the table’s conversation by constantly initiating topics that revolve back to the theme of how brilliant she is.
 It actually is true, she really is brilliant.
 However, this gets annoying really quickly and obviously makes the others around the table very uncomfortable.
 It also has the net result of her getting left off of future engagement invites.

 The interesting lesson here is that by observing how the behavior of others make us feel, we can tweak and improve our own social skill set.
 In this way, we can ensure that people leave their interactions with us feeling great, and looking forward to the next time we connect.
 Just imagine if all meetings ended like this, wouldn’t they also be more enjoyable for us?

-how to be popular, how to be more popular, how to become more popular, how to become popular, how to be populer, rules of being popular, how to be popular and likeable, how to be socially popular, when the silence becomes a habit that how to express love??????, what it takes to be a popular person
+how to be popular, how to be more popular, how to become more popular, how to become popular, how to be populer, rules of being popular, factor being popular, Hw 2 b pretty nd popular, hw 2 b popular, how to become a popular person